KanwalRajRahi/dry-fruits-selling-app/README.md

-# Bharat Dry Fruits - E-commerce Website
+# Dry Fruits - E-commerce Website

 A full-stack e-commerce website for selling premium dry fruits and nuts, built with React and Node.js.